bbmumford/Intune-Toolkit/Windows/README.md

 You as an admin may not want the user to access the desktop while it is not prepared.

-My custom solution to this is this custom [Loading Screen](Software%20Custom%20-%20LoadingScreen%20(per%20user)/ReadMe.md) which will run once on for the user, locking out the desktop in a full screen window for 1.5 hours (set by `Start-Sleep -Seconds 5400`)
-`Ctrl + Shift + M` will also force close the  window / script.
+My custom solution to this is this custom [Loading Screen](Software%20Custom%20-%20LoadingScreen%20(per%20user)/ReadMe.md) which will run once for the user, locking out the desktop in a full screen window while disabling key presses for 1.5 hours (set by `Start-Sleep -Seconds 5400`) however `Ctrl + Shift + M` will also force close the  window / script.

 ```
    |-Software Custom